-From Gillette, Wyoming.
-Along with my husband, Bob, and our two daughters, Morgan and Ashlyn, we love the game of golf.
-I first became involved with Junior Golf in Wyoming in 1998 when Morgan played in her first tournament.
-Ashlyn soon followed and since then it has been a summer tradition to be a part of the Wyoming golf community.
-I have been on the Wyoming State Golf Association Board for 15 years and have been serving as Treasurer for the past 3 years.
-I am also on the First Tee of Wyoming Board that was established in 2015.
-My first Girls Junior Americas Cup was in Las Vegas in 1999 and I have attended every tournament to date.
-I came on the Board of Directors for the GJAC in 2006.
-I was Vice President from 2008 to 2014 and became President in 2015.
+Rachelle and her husband Bob, along with their two daughters, Morgan and Ashlyn, love the game of golf.
+They are from Gillette, Wyoming and first became involved with Junior Golf in 1998 when Morgan played in her first tournament.
+Ashlyn soon followed and since then it has been a summer tradition for them to be a part of the Wyoming golf community.
+Rachelle has been on the Wyoming State Golf Association Board since 2000.
+She has been the Captain for team Wyoming since 1999, where she attended her first Girls Junior Americas Cup in Las Vegas.
+Rachelle joined the Board of Directors for the GJAC in 2006, was Vice President from 2008 to 2014 and became President in 2015.

 |Cathy Torchiana, Hawaii

 Cathy is a LPGA Life member and her impressive resume as a Division 1 golf coach includes LPGA Coach of the year, PAC-West and PAC 10 Coach of the year and she was inducted into the National Collegiate Golf Coaches Hall of Fame in 1995.
 Cathy started as team captain for Hawaii in 2007 and later joined the GJAC board.
 As a former Division 1 coach, Cathy always attended the GJAC tournament as it gave her insight into the personality and team member qualifications of the junior girl golfers.